 5. Check out the National Museum

-This modern museum is a cultural institute with a substantial collection of ancient art, Polish paintings, and works from international artists.
-Admission to both the permanent and temporary galleries is 20 PLN per person, with discounts available.
+This modern museum is a cultural institute with a substantial collection of ancient art (11,000 pieces of Greek, Egyptian, and Roman works), Polish paintings, works from international artists, and home to a collection of Chinese art with over 5,000 pieces.
+Admission to both the permanent and temporary galleries is 20 PLN.
+Guided tours are 180 PLN.

 6. See the Multimedia Fountain Park